 - Authors: Denise Fisher, MMP, BN, IBCLC and Carole Dobrich, B.Sc., RN, IBCLC

 - Immunology topic reviewed by Prof Lars Hanson, MD, PhD, FRCPCH(hon), Professor Emeritus, Dept of Clinical Immunology, Göteborg University, Sweden.

-- Course review and updates by Melanie Gringras, BScN, IBCLC, and Carole Dobrich, B.Sc., RN, IBCLC
+- Course updates by Melanie Gringras, BScN, IBCLC, and Carole Dobrich, B.Sc., RN, IBCLC

 The aim of this course is to give you a good understanding of the biochemical and immunological composition of human milk and a strong appreciation of its value to babies and children, and their mothers/lactating parents.

 On successful completion of this course, you will be able to

 - list the macronutrients and many micronutrients in human milk, describing their function and value to the child

 - describe what influences nutrient concentration in human milk

 - describe the immunological functions of the major proteins, carbohydrates, and fats in human milk

 - list 5 acute conditions and 5 chronic diseases directly attributable to being artificially-fed